KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-06-17-downloading-directories-of-code-from-github-using-the-github-api.md

 ##  Accessing a repository

-Now that we have a user we can get a repository for that user by name.
+Now that we have a user we can get a repository for that user by name.
 To get the repository for this website we make a request to [get a repo by owner](https://developer.github.com/v3/repos/#get).